shanmugamshnker/aws-drs-failback-client-azure-gcp/README.md

       - Disk name (i.e /dev/sda)
       - Partation name  (i.e /dev/sda1)

    The script will install the kernel, generate grub.cfg, and install grub on the disk.
-Once this is completed you can upload it to GCP
+The steps from are different between GCP and Azure.

+## For Azure

+Convert the results file from step 7 into VHD using the following steps

+Using Microsoft Virtual Machine Converter 3.0 on Windows machine >> Launch PowerShell and load the module MvmcCmdlet.psd1 ‘path to the module’

+Convert VMDK to VHD using the command ConvertTo-MvmcVirtualHardDisk – sourceLiteralpath “path to your file”

+You may encounter an error that says “The entry 0 is not a supported disk database entry for the descriptor”.

+insert error

+The issue is caused by VMDK file descriptor entries that Microsoft Converter doesn't recognize.
+To resolve the issue, we need to remove these non-recognized entries.
+Download and extract dsfok (https://www.mysysadmintips.com/-downloads-/Windows/Servers/dsfok.zip)tool.
+This tool helps to extract descriptor from VMDK file, and then save modified version back into the VMDK.

+insert dsfok

+You can find the “descriptor.txt” in the location you have specified in the above command.
+The highlighted entry is not a supported disk database.
+You need to comment it.

+insert fix

+Add the descriptor back to VMDK

+insert dsfi

+The next step is to convert the VMDK filr into a VHD file using the steps here.

+add a link

+The last step is to upload the VHD file to Azure > create a snapshot from it > use the snapshot to boot the final VM.

+## For GCP

 8. Once completed, find the resulted .vmdk file in the VMWare workstation and upload it to GCP Cloud Storage.
 9. Follow the instuctions in the blog post to create and image and continue the failback replication.
+The blog post link is here

 ## Security